-CAUTION: values of 16.0-18.0 are acceptable in most cases for neutral molecules, but in the presence of ions the convergence of Coulombic summations should be checked.
-Please note however that the standard force fields have not been calibrated for ions.

-cutoffu Distance cutoff in intermolecular sums (solute-solute). cutoffv Distance cutoff in intermolecular sums (solvent-solvent). cutoffuv Distance cutoff in intermolecular sums (solute-solvent).

-CAUTION: Cutoff values must not exceed 0.55 times any of the three box lengths.

-FACTIN Damping factor for intramolecular nonbonded interactions (see Sections 6.4.2,

-7.4.1 and 7.6.4).

-Controls the energy functional of the Force Field. ipots

-=0 use AA-CLP =1 use AA-LJC

-Controls the function used to simulate the intramolecular stretching and bending ianh potentials of the solute (see Sections 7.4.1.1 and 7.4.1.2).
-Solvent is never

-=0 the stretching potential is fully harmonic, as in Equations (7.56) and (7.57).

-=1 the MiCMoS third order anharmonic correction is included to the stretching potential of the solute, as in Equation (7.59).

-=2 the MiCMoS 4th-order anharmonic correction is applied to the bending potential of the solute, according to Equation (7.62).
-The stretching is treated as fully harmonic.

-=3 same as options 1 and 2.
+CAUTION: v presence of io however that t values of 16.0-18.0 are acceptable in most cases for neutral molecules, but in the ons the convergence of Coulombic summations should be checked.
+Please note he standard force fields have not been calibrated for ions. cutoffu cutoffv cutoffuv Distance cutoff in intermolecular sums (solute-solute).
+Distance cutoff in intermolecular sums (solvent-solvent).
+Distance cutoff in intermolecular sums (solute-solvent).
+CAUTION: C Cutoff values must not exceed 0.55 times any of the three box lengths.
+FACTIN Damping factor for intramolecular nonbonded interactions (see Sections 6.4.2, 7.4.1 and 7.6.4). ipots Controls the energy functional of the Force Field. =0 use AA-CLP =1 use AA-LJC ianh Controls the function used to simulate the intramolecular stretching and bending potentials of the solute (see Sections 7.4.1.1 and 7.4.1.2).
+Solvent is never affected. =0 the stretching potential is fully harmonic, as in Equations (7.56) and (7.57). =1 the MiCMoS third order anharmonic correction is included to the stretching potential of the solute, as in Equation (7.59). =2 the MiCMoS 4 th -order anharmonic correction is applied to the bending potential of the solute, according to Equation (7.62).
+The stretching is treated as fully harmonic. =3 same as options 1 and 2.
 Both the anharmonic corrections to stretching and bending potentials are activated at the same time.

-CAUTION: It is usually a good idea to reduce the timestep of the simulation to 0.001 ps or lower when dealing with anharmonic motion.
+CAUTION: In lower when de t is usually a good idea to reduce the timestep of the simulation to 0.001 ps or ealing with anharmonic motion. inano Controls whether the simulation is fully periodic in all directions, or some confinement is applied in some directions.

-inano

-Controls whether the simulation is fully periodic in all directions, or some confinement is applied in some directions.
 See Section 7.2.5 for a full description of the confinement algorithm.
-Note that inano > 0 requires a valid barrier.par file (Section 5.8.1) in your working directory.
-This can be produced automatically by the confbox. for utility (Section 5.8).

-- = 0 the simulation is fully periodic in all directions (normal MiCMoS usage).
-Please set inano = 0 if you deal with nonperiodic simulations like nanoclusters, nanodroplets and nanocrystals. - = 1 one direction is non-periodic (nanolayer, confined in one direction and periodic along the other two). - = 2 two directions are non-periodic (squared nanotube, confined in two mutually orthogonal directions and periodic along the third one). - = 3 three directions are non-periodic (cubic nanocavity).
+Note that inano > 0 requires a valid barrier. par file (Section 5.8.1) in your working directory.
+This can be produced automatically by the confbox. for utility (Section 5.8). = 0 the simulation is fully periodic in all directions (normal MiCMoS usage).
+Please set inano = 0 if you deal with nonperiodic simulations like nanoclusters, nanodroplets and nanocrystals. = 1 one direction is non-periodic (nanolayer, confined in one direction and periodic along the other two). = 2 two directions are non-periodic (squared nanotube, confined in two mutually orthogonal directions and periodic along the third one). = 3 three directions are non-periodic (cubic nanocavity).